Clizod/experiment-ranker/README.md

-# CliZod - Abstract Classifier
+# Ranker experiments

-This repo contains the jupyter notebooks for running the experiment the study **Accelerating Disease Model Parameter Extraction: An LLM-based Ranking
+This repo contains the jupyter notebooks for running the experiments for the study **Accelerating Disease Model Parameter Extraction: An LLM-based Ranking
 Approach to Select Initial Studies For Literature Review Automation**.
 Please see notbooks directory.